-BMW X5 review - Reliability and Safety
+BMW X5 review - Reliability and safety

-There are plenty of airbags around the cabin – including knee airbags up front – and all X5s get a crash sensor that activates the central locking release, hazard lights and fuel cut-off.
-You also get piercing LED headlamps, a speed limiter and the usual chassis dynamic systems like Electronic Brake-Force Distribution, Stability Control and ABS.
+There are plenty of airbags around the cabin and all X5s get a crash sensor that activates the central locking release, hazard lights and fuel cut-off.
+You also get piercing LED headlamps, a speed limiter and the usual safety systems like Electronic Brake-Force Distribution, Stability Control and ABS.

 In this review